hyprwm/hyprland-wiki/pages/Useful Utilities/Status-Bars.md

 ## AGS/Astal

 - [Astal](https://aylur.github.io/astal/) is a suite and framework to craft desktop shells and Wayland widgets with GTK.
 - [AGS](https://aylur.github.io/ags/) (Aylur's GTK Shell) is a scaffolding commandline tool for Astal + TypeScript/Javascript(X).
-In simple words, it allows you to create Astal projects in those languages with ease.
+In simple words, it eases creation of Astal projects in those languages.

-A note on AGS for Arch Linux users: You'll want `aylurs-gtk-shell(-git)` package, not `ags`
+To get started with Astal, see its [installation instructions](https://aylur.github.io/astal/guide/getting-started/installation) and [examples](https://aylur.github.io/astal/guide/getting-started/supported-languages).
+For AGS, see its [Quick start](https://aylur.github.io/ags/guide/quick-start.html) page.

 ### Advantages
 - Language flexibility: You can use your favorite, as long as it supports [Gobject Introspection](https://en.wikipedia.org/wiki/List_of_language_bindings_for_GTK)